 THEATRE JAZZ I, II, III, IV: A musical theatre-based jazz class emphasizing the narrative aspect of dance.
 Suitable for dancers who wish to enhance their technical training and improve on their performance quality.

-CONTEMPORARY I, II, III: Dancers incorporate the technicality of classical ballet dance with the free form movement of other breakout styles, such as modern and jazz.
+CONTEMPORARY I, II, III, IV: Dancers incorporate the technicality of classical ballet dance with the free form movement of other breakout styles, such as modern and jazz.
 Contemporary encourages flow, energy, breath, and technicality.
 Common styles include the use of floor work, improvisation, and finding an emotional connection with movement.

 |

-HIP HOP I, II, III: Hip Hop has taken the world by storm in recent years, catapulting to new heights with the rise of social media.
+HIP HOP I, II, III, IV: Hip Hop has taken the world by storm in recent years, catapulting to new heights with the rise of social media.
 Class begins with a cardio warm-up followed by combinations that focus on rhythm, energy, individual style, and dynamic versatility.

 TAP I, II, III, IV: Dancers master tap vocabulary and techniques that emphasize the development of musicality and exploration of a full range of rhythmic styles.
 Dancers will learn the rich history of this American dance form all while wearing shoes adorned with metal taps.